-Our long term aims are:-
+Our long-term aims are to: -

-- To help disabled children and young adults to be fully fledged members of society. - Replace institutional care with family and community based care and services. - · Shut down orphanages and advocate for the rights of children in our programmes. - Continue to pursue changes to Belarusian law regarding the rights of the disabled to live independently and to earn a living.
+- Help disabled children and young adults to become fully fledged members of society. - Replace institutional care with family and community-based care and services. - Shut down orphanages and advocate for the rights of children in our programmes. - Continue to pursue changes to Belarus law regarding the rights of the disabled to live independently and to earn a living. - Ensure the implementation of the UN Convention on the Rights of the Child and UN Convention on the Rights of Persons with Disabilities in Belarus, through legislation and regulation.